Therapy for College Students - How to be Effective

 Barriers to Mental Health Access for College Students

 The obstacles many students face, particularly Asian American students due to discrimination during the pandemic, indicate more difficult mental health barriers.
 In addition, students of color are less likely to get the mental health services they need.
 It is crucial that young people are engaged in therapy and that therapists are culturally trained and competent, and give attention to diversity, equity, inclusion, and accessibility.
-Sandia Therapy in Albuquerque offers counseling that respects these needs.
+Sandia Therapy and Wellness Center in Albuquerque offers counseling that respects these needs.

 The isolation of the pandemic further exacerbated mental health challenges for college students, and further broke down aid to socioeconomically challenged young people, those who had to leave school, and others who were more affected by the pandemic and the resulting health, economic and other difficulties.